JitenDhandha/21cmPowerSpectrumLimits/README.md

 # 21-cm power spectrum limits

-*Last updated: 19 May 2025*
+*Last updated: 20 May 2025*

 This repository contains the latest upper limits on the 21-cm power spectrum from various experiments, inspired by similar now outdated collections ([PabloVD/21cmBounds](https://github.com/PabloVD/21cmBounds), [ThomasGesseyJones](https://github.com/ThomasGesseyJones)).
 The list is intended to be a living document and I will updated it as and when possible.
-There is a Python script included that reads the data and generates the plot below, which contains all the limits included in the repository:
+There is a Python script included that reads the data and generates the plot shown below, or you can use the GUI via `python gui.py`.

 ![21cm_power_spectrum_limits](21cm_power_spectrum_limits.png)

+## Requirements
+The code is written in Python 3+.
+You will need the following packages:
+- `numpy`
+- `matplotlib`
+- `pandas`

+If you want to use the GUI, you will also need:
+- `plotly`
+- `seaborn`
+- `nicegui`

 ## File format